Financial and Risk Management Policies

 ADB has also strengthened business continuity, and particularly information technology, to reduce the impact of disruptions.

-More on ADB's financial risk management in the 2013 financial report.
+More on ADB's financial risk management in the 2014 annual report.